 What lessons of leadership can we learn from Mssr.
 Gautreau?

-2. Create a great product that people will love.
 Whether it’s fine wine, a laptop computer, a consulting service or a car, customers must love what you produce.
-Whether it was vine quality, barrels or the buildings on the estate, Gautreau continually invested to build the best.
+Whether it was vine quality, barrels or the buildings on the estate, Gautreau kept investing to build the best.
 Let’s remember, there are more choices for consumers today than at any other time in history.
 Through advances in technology, such as 3-D printing and the strategic use of a supply chain, consumers will have even more choices in the future.
 Create something people will love.

 Let’s raise a glass not only to Jean Gautreau but to the rebels in every field!